 Florida Laws on Use of Criminal Records

 Florida law prohibits state and local agencies from denying someone a license, permit, or certificate to engage in a particular profession or industry based on a prior conviction, unless the conviction was for a felony or first-degree misdemeanor and is directly related to the type of work the person will do in that profession.
 (The law creates special rules for certain drug offenses.)
+Beyond that, Florida does not have additional restrictions on performing background checks.

-In the regular employment context, however, Florida law actually provides employers with an incentive to consider an applicant’s criminal record.
+In fact, Florida law actually provides employers with an incentive to consider an applicant’s criminal record.
 Some states allow people who are injured by an employee’s misconduct to sue the employer for “negligent hiring,” claiming that the employer should have known that the employee posed a risk of injury.
 In Florida, employers are legally presumed not to have been negligent in hiring if they conduct a background investigation before hiring employees, including a criminal records check.
 As long as the employer conducted such a check, and it didn’t uncover any information reasonably demonstrating that the employee was unfit for the job (or unfit for employment in general), the employer is entitled to a presumption that it did not act negligently.
 Employers aren’t required to conduct background checks, and they won’t be presumed negligent if they don’t.
 However, an employer is legally protected only if it conducts these checks, including a criminal records check.